bradygaster-zz/downr/src/wwwroot/posts/football-and-politics/index.md

 ---

 according to
-<a>Urban Legends Reference Pages: Sports (Winning Tradition)</a>, we should definitely be pulling for the packers on my birthday. take note.
+<a href="http://www.snopes.com/sports/football/election.asp">Urban Legends Reference Pages: Sports (Winning Tradition)</a>, we should definitely be pulling for the packers on my birthday. take note.